Phantas0s/gocket/README.md

 ```
 ### Manual installation

+* You need the last version of Golang installed.
-You need to clone this repository and build the binary in the root directory.
+* You need to clone this repository and build the binary in the root directory with the command `go build`.

 ## Authorization